 - Cut tomato slices about 1/4 inch thick.
 This will allow them to cook beautifully and you’ll have the perfect crust-tomato ratio

 - Make sure your oil is hot BEFORE frying each batch (about 360 degrees) I always do a test with a bread crumb.
-Nothing worse that an oil-logged fried green tomato.
+Nothing worse than an oil-logged fried green tomato.
 We don’t want oil getting inside the coating and onto the tomato (hello sogginess) so it’s really important that it begins to cook as soon as it touches that oil.

 - Do not stack the fried tomatoes when they come out of the oil or they will become soggy!

 - 2 medium-sized green tomatoes

 - 1/4 teaspoon dried basil

 - 1 cup all-purpose flour I sometimes add a bit of dried basil, salt & garlic powder to this

 - 1 egg